 A healthy built environment is not simply about access to hospitals or other health facilities or access to natural environments in urban areas.
-It is a world-recognised term used by planners, urban designers and architects to describe how the built environment impacts on a person's health through the design of housing, shops, schools, universities, workplaces, transport systems etc. For example, is it possible to walk or cycle to the shops or do residents need to drive a car; can they access fresh fruit and vegetables at reasonable prices locally or is the closest and cheapest food a fast food outlet; does the neighbourhood have attractive and inviting places to walk or sit so residents can meet and chat with neighbours, or is it hostile, poorly lit, and threatening so residents spend as little time there as possible, risking social isolation?
+It is a world-recognised term used by planners, urban designers and architects to describe how the built environment impacts on a person's health through the design of housing, shops, schools, universities, workplaces, transport systems etc. For example, is it possible to walk or cycle to the shops or do residents need to drive a car; can they access fresh fruit and vegetables at reasonable prices locally or is the closest and cheapest food a fast food outlet; does the neighbourhood have attractive and inviting places to walk or sit so residents spend as little time there as possible, risking social isolation?

-Significant lessons have been learned from urban growth experiences, both in Australia and overseas .
+Significant lessons have been learned from urban growth experiences, both in Australia and overseas 2.
 By adopting these healthy built environment principles in urban design and planning the Hunter has the opportunity to build an urban environment which meets both the economic and the health needs of its residents.

 There is considerable expertise in Australia in healthy planning, especially in the area of healthy built environments and active transport, and we would urge the Government to consult those experts as the Hunter Plans are finalised.
-In particular, the Premier's Council for Active Living (PCAL) whose membership includes Department of Premier and Cabinet, the Ministerial Office for Planning and Infrastructure, and the Ministerial Office for Transport, has both expertise and written resources to assist such urban planning .
+In particular, the Premier's Council for Active Living (PCAL) whose membership includes Department of Premier and Cabinet, the Ministerial Office for Planning and Infrastructure, and the Ministerial Office for Transport, has both expertise and written resources to assist such urban planning 3.